SteveHannay/Weather-Dashboard/README.md

 ## Usage

+When the webpage loads the Weather for London will be selected by default.

+For the selected City

-A weather forecast consists of a "Todays Weather" section and a "5 Day Forecast" section.
+- A weather forecast will be displayed, consisting of a "Todays Weather" section and a "5 Day Forecast" section.

-Forecasts include information of Temperature, Wind Speed and Humidity - as well as a descriptive icon.
+- Forecasts information includes Temperature, Wind Speed and Humidity - as well as a descriptive icon.

-When the webpage loads the Weather for London will be displayed by default.

-The user can type in a City name and the weather for that City will be displayed.
+The user can type in a City name and click the "Search" button to select a different city.
+The cities weather will be displayed.

 After a user types a City name, a "History" button for that City will be created.
-The button's text will be the City name.
+The history button's text will be the City name.

-Clicking on a "History" button will display the weather forecast for that City.
+Clicking on any "History" button will select its associated City.
+The cities weather forecast will be displayed.